ka-us-tubh/powerBI_map/README.md

-# Project Name:Data Scraping and Mapping for ML and Data Science Professionals in India
+# Data Scraping and Mapping for ML and Data Science Professionals in India

 ## Overview:
 This project aims to scrape LinkedIN profiles of professionals working in the fields of Machine Learning (ML) and Data Science across India and visualize their locations on a map using Power Automate and Power BI.
 By aggregating and mapping this data, the project provides insights into the geographical distribution of ML and Data Science talent in India.